juanchiparra/obsidian-syntax-highlighting/CONTRIBUTING.md

 You can also configure the appearance of elements that have specific classes.

-Important!
-Obsidian uses two different libraries to modify syntax highlighting.
+⚠️**Important!** Obsidian uses two different libraries to modify syntax highlighting.
 One for the edit view and one for the read view, so there might be some inconsistency between them.

 For each case, you would have to use the following structure.